derrick-evltfmr/campusmap/README.md

 ![](https://i.imgur.com/6tixxAr.jpg)

-## - With the building information popupbox, the user can set the buildings as the start point or end point without typing
+## - With the building information popupbox, the user can set the buildings as the start point or end point without typing in the building names
 ![](https://i.imgur.com/YyYBsvf.jpg)